-Any individual who conducts business for the organization, is applying for a position, or is conducting business on the organization's property is covered by our drug-free workplace policy.
-The coverage of our policy includes, but is not limited to executive management, managers, supervisors, full-time employees, part-time employees, contractors, volunteers, interns, and applicants
+Any individual who conducts business for the Association, is applying for a position or is conducting business on the Association's premises is covered by this policy.
+Specifically, the policy applies to, but is not limited to, managers, supervisors, full-time, part-time, and temporary employees, independent contractors, visitors, volunteers, interns and applicants.

-Our drug-free workplace policy is intended to apply whenever anyone is representing or conducting business for the organization.
+This policy is intended to apply whenever anyone is representing or conducting business for or on behalf of the Association.
 Employees are expected and required to report to work on time and in appropriate mental and physical condition for work.
-It is our intent and obligation to provide a drug free, healthy, safe, and secure work environment.
+It is the Association's intent and obligation to provide a drug free, healthy, safe and secure work environment.